bevy-cheatbook/bevy-cheatbook/src/programming/_advanced.md

-# Bevy Programming Advanced
+# Bevy Programming: Advanced

-This sub-chapter covers aspects of Bevy programming beyond the absolute basics.
+This sub-chapter covers advanced Bevy programming.

-You could get started building simple things with Bevy before you have familiarized yourself with these concepts.
+These topics may be useful for specialized scenarios in complex projects.

-However, they would probably become useful to you pretty quickly -- you will likely need at least some of these features as your project grows in complexity.
+Most typical Bevy users are unlikely to need these features.